-Upon completion of steps one and two, alert your case manager by e-mail of your progress and request a formal file review.
-At this time your case manager will review your file for compliance, which may take up to two weeks to complete.
+Upon completion of steps one and two, contact your case manager by e-mail of your progress and request a RAMP Team review.

-After the review is complete, the participant will be notified whether or not they are approved to return to work.
+After the RAMP Team review is complete, the participant will be notified whether or not they are approved to return to work.
 If they are not eligible to return to work, they will be advised what they must do to be considered eligible.

-At this time, the participant will be notified of any additional limitations on their practice.
+Once approved, the participant will be notified of any additional limitations on their practice.
 The participant and the case manager will discuss appropriate nursing settings and positions.

-Step 4: Job Hunting, Interviewing and Accepting a Position
+Step 4: Job Searching, Interviewing and Accepting a Position